Jukebox History 1934-1951

 phonographs was constructed and patented in June 1935 by the electrician Henri

-was introduced to the public in October 1936 at Le Salon des Inventions (Concours Lépine) in Paris, and Henri
+public in October 1936 at Le Salon des Inventions (Concours Lépine) in Paris,

-Couly received a Diplôme de
+and Henri Couly received a Diplôme de Grand Prix for his invention.
+The

-however, filed in June 1948, and Henri Couly also
+complete patent for the mechanism was, however, filed in June 1948, and Henri Couly

-to be used in coin-op phonographs made in his own workshop.
-The Couly
+records to be used in coin-op phonographs made in his own workshop.
+The Couly family grave can be

-Haute in the village Provins in France.
+found at the Cimetière Ville Haute in the village Provins in France.

 A